Got everything you need for that Italian trip of a lifetime?

 Just as you announce your entrance into a shop with a “Buon giorno,” you should also announce your exit.
 Don’t just quickly fade into oblivion.
 And besides, you would want the other person to have a good impression of that “American tourist” who was extremely courteous.

-There are many different ways you can do this, just as there are many ways to say goodbye in English.
+There are many different ways you can say goodbye, just as there are many ways to say goodbye in English.
 Here are some that you can use:

 Arrivederla — Until we see each other again (formal)